zhuhanming/zhuhanming/README.md

 ## Learn more about me at

 - [hanmingdev](https://hanmingdev.com), my personal site! 😄
-- [LinkedIn](https://www.linkedin.com/in/hanming-zhu/), and to connect with me! 💼
+- [LinkedIn](https://www.linkedin.com/in/hanming-zhu/), and connect with me! 💼

 <!--
 **zhuhanming/zhuhanming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.